Danish-Ahmed-Darga/potfolio.github.io/README.md

 I am passionate about technology and problem-solving.
 Here's a glimpse of my work:

 ## 🛠️ Projects
-Pollutiion Monitoring System - We have designed an approach that constantly monitors the pollution levels all over the country and notifies the authorities if the levels par the threshold index.
+Pollution Monitoring System - We have designed an approach that constantly monitors the pollution levels all over the country and notifies the authorities if the levels par the threshold index.

 ## 🚀 Skills
 - C++, Python, JavaScript